Preamble

 Click on SUBMIT in the buttons frame.

-A SPDB output file is generated and given to DSSP to extract secondary structure elements, disulfide bridges and solvent accessibility per residue.
+A SPDB output file is generated and passed to DSSP to extract secondary structure elements, disulfide bridges and solvent accessibility per residue.
 The same SPDB output file is then used by CNS to determine non-crystallographic and crystallographic protein:ligand and protein:protein contacts.

-• Accessibility and hydropathy scales, protein-protein and protein-ligand contacts and possible disulfide bridges are shown below.
+- Accessibility and hydropathy scales, protein:protein and protein:ligand contacts and possible disulfide bridges are shown below.

 • Phase 2